 Installation is the reverse.
-With the wheels all the way towards the bow end (the one with the depressed center) of the seat, set the bow wheels on the stern end of the track.
+Set the bow wheels on the stern end of the track.
 Now move the seat top towards the bow of the boat, checking to be sure that the seat retaining clips go under the edge of the tracks on both sides.
-The seat should now be positioned so that the stern pair of wheels are just to the stern of the end of the tracks while the seat top is over the tracks.
 Push the seat top towards the bow and the wheels will easily go over the stops and onto the tracks.

-Removal of the foot stretcher
+• Removal of the foot stretcher